graspit-simulator/graspit/INSTALL.MinGW.md

 This error will go away after re-running cmake.
 Be careful though, because this may lead to the wrong compilers being chosen, ie. using the MSYS gcc/g++ instead of the MinGW ones.
 You could try to explicitly set them with CMAKE_CXX_COMPILER and CMAKE_C_COMPILER.
-In this guide however, only instructions for using the Windows Cmake GUI are given.
+In this guide however, only instructions for using the Windows CMake GUI are given.

 *Compiling*

-For convenience, you may want to soft-link *ming32-make.exe* to *make.exe*, or just run the mingw *make* explicitly:
+For convenience, you may want to create a softlink to *ming32-make.exe* and call it *make.exe*.
+Alternatively, just run the mingw *make* explicitly:

 ``mingw32-make``